GreenBeanGravy/FA11y/README.md

 ### Mouse Keys
 - While NumLock is on, use the NumPad arrow keys to move the mouse around in game, currently using a sensitivity made for the default Fortnite values.
-- 4 turns slightly left, 1 turns left, 8 turns up, 6 turns slightly right, 3 turns right, 2 turns down, 0 turns you 180 degrees, 5 recenters the camera, 9 invokes a scroll-down, and 7 invokes a scroll-up.
+- By default, 4 turns slightly left, 1 turns left, 8 turns up, 6 turns slightly right, 3 turns right, 2 turns down, 0 turns you 180 degrees, 5 recenters the camera, 9 invokes a scroll-down, and 7 invokes a scroll-up.
 - Edit the `config.txt` file to toggle the Mouse Keys on and off by changing the variable `MouseKeys` to True/False.

 ## Upcoming Features, the farther down you go the better it gets!